Free Delivery - Interest Free Credit Available with Duologi - 5* Reviews - 12 Month Guarantee

 Now that you’ve got your stove resting comfortably in your Glawning/bell tent, you’ve tested it out and all seems fine, it’s time to consider the chimney.

 A flashing kit is first needed to finish installing the stove in your tent.
-All of the installation information for ‘cutting the hole’ is available on the website support pages.
+For those of you without a pre-fitted stove jack all of the installation information for ‘cutting the hole’ is available on the website support pages.
 This includes easy to follow step-by-step directions and accompanying images to help you complete the task at hand.
 Since many glawning owners find this to be a daunting task, we have written a handy blog and created a video on the very topic of installing your flashing kit - you can read it here and watch our video.

 Finished!

-Phew!
 Now sit back and relax with the warmth from the fire all around you, regardless of the weather.
 Crack open the beverages.
-Happy Glamping!
+Happy Glamping all year round!

 Leave a comment